garrandall/popular-music-data/tracks/beast-of-burden-bette-midler.md

 And all I want is you to make love to me.

 What's the matter, what's the matter with me?
 Ain't I hot enough?
-Oooh, yeah, ain't I rough enough?
+Oh, yeah, ain't I rough enough?
-Oooh, yeah, ain't I rich enough, rich enough, rich enough, too blind to see?
-Too blind, too blind, ohhhh!
+Oh, yeah, ain't I rich enough, rich enough, rich enough, too blind to see?
+Too blind, too blind, oh!

 I'll never be your beast of burden.
 I walk for miles, honey, my feet are hurtin'.